anabrid/lucipy/docs/model.rst

 .. note::

    An in-depth description of the LUCIDAC hardware is out of scope for this manual.
-However, given the poor overall documentation situation, a short overview is given at this point.
+Please refer to the `LUCIDAC user documentation <https://anabrid.com/lucidac-user-manual.pdf>`_ for an overview.

 The following figure gives a more detailed overview about the LUCIDAC internals.
 What is important to keep in mind that there is a distinguished *compute path* where the analog